se-uhd/llm-guidelines-website/guidelines/index.md

 ### Exemplars

-## Report Prompts, their Development
+## Report Prompts and their Development

 Reporting the exact prompts used in the study is essential for transparency and reproducibility.
 Prompts can significantly influence the [output of LLMs](https://dl.acm.org/doi/full/10.1145/3643674), and sharing them allows other researchers to understand and reproduce the conditions of the study.

 For example, including the specific questions or tasks given to the LLM helps in assessing the validity of the results and comparing them with other studies.
 This is an example where different types of studies require different information.